nrfconnect/sdk-nrf/applications/connectivity_bridge/README.rst

 The Connectivity bridge application demonstrates the bridge functionality for the Thingy:91 hardware.

-Additionally, the application also provides an option of adding the bluetooth functionality by making use of the :ref:`nus_service_readme`.
+Additionally, the application also provides an option of adding the Bluetooth® functionality by making use of the :ref:`nus_service_readme`.

 Overview
 ********